 Running your aligners under cold/room temperature water is the fastest way to cleanse them when you have nothing with you.
 Each time you remove your aligners, they should be rinsed to remove any plaque and saliva in order to prevent bacteria from building up on them.

 If you rinse your aligners each time you remove them, good for you.
-We can take one step further in ensuring the aligners are in tip top condition and they remain clean.
+We can take one step further to ensure the aligners are in tip-top condition and remain clean.
 Below are ways you can clean your aligners thoroughly to keep them looking new:

-- Brushing them gently with a soft bristled brush (not your personal toothbrush), you may choose to use a clear, liquid anti-bacterial soap but water would suffice.
-Do take note to be extra careful when using toothpaste as they may cause scratches or even discoloration
+OR brushing them gently with a soft-bristled brush (not your personal toothbrush), you may choose to use a clear, liquid anti-bacterial soap but water would suffice.
+Do take note to be extra careful when using toothpaste as it may cause scratches or even discoloration

 If you can care for your aligners, you can also care for your own oral hygiene.
 Maintaining good oral hygiene is not only beneficial to your teeth and gum health, it is also beneficial in keeping your aligners clean.
 Try to brush and floss each time after you eat before putting your aligners back in.
 This would help to remove food particles that may have gotten stuck and if left between your teeth and the aligners, it would allow bacteria to eat away at your tooth enamel.
 It may also cause discoloration in your aligners.